sneridagh/sneridagh.dev/README.md

 [![Backend Tests](https://github.com/sneridagh/sneridagh.dev/actions/workflows/backend.yml/badge.svg)](https://github.com/sneridagh/sneridagh.dev/actions/workflows/backend.yml)
 [![Frontend Tests](https://github.com/sneridagh/sneridagh.dev/actions/workflows/frontend.yml/badge.svg)](https://github.com/sneridagh/sneridagh.dev/actions/workflows/frontend.yml)

 This is the repository for the [sneridagh.dev](https://sneridagh.dev) website, a Plone-based site that serves as a portfolio and blog.
-The site is built using Plone 6 and Volto, the React-based frontend for Plone.
+The site is built using Plone 6.

 The project is structured as a monorepo, containing both the backend and frontend codebases, along with devops configurations and documentation.

-This is also the repository for the [seven.sneridagh.dev](https://seven.sneridagh.dev) website.
-It's the proof of concept of the same site but served using Seven, the successor to Volto.
+This is also the repository for the [aurora.sneridagh.dev](https://aurora.sneridagh.dev) website.
+It's the proof of concept of the same site but served using Plone Aurora, the successor to Plone Volto.

 ## Quick Start 🏁